Fleeting Image Animation

 Background

-Scott F. Johnston founded Fleeting Image Animation, Inc. in 1997 to develop and produce animation combining traditional and computer generated techniques.
+Scott F. Johnston founded Fleeting Image Animation, Inc. in 1997 to develop and produce animation combining traditional and digital techniques.

 www.fleetingimage.com